 - hackers may merely want to prove that a website or server can be hacked, or

-- a terrorist realises that a cyber-attach could cause mass chaos and terror.
+- a terrorist realises that a cyber-attack could cause mass chaos and terror.

 There are two aspects to the protection of your electronic assets, namely information security (both physical and logical) and the control of the conduct of third parties.
 In this regard: